Barkat444/HireMeMaybe/README.md

      ]
      ```

-   - Place your updated resume as `resume.pdf` in the root directory.
+   - Place your updated resume as `.pdf` inside the HireMeMaybe directory.
+(Ex : HireMeMaybe/your_resume.pdf)

 3. **Run the Bot**:
    - With Docker:
      ```bash
      docker-compose up --build
      ```
-   - Locally with Python:
+   - Or Locally with Python:
      ```bash
      pip install -r requirements.txt
      python3 apply_jobs.py
      ```

-   - ✅ The bot will automatically run every `INTERVAL_HOURS` (e.g. every hour) as configured.
+   - ✅ The bot will automatically run every `INTERVAL_HOURS` (e.g. every hour) as configured in the .env.

 ---